rnd-team-dev/plotoptix/README.md

 1. Binaries for Linux.
 2. Complete the plot layout / cover more raytracing features.
 3. Convenience functions for various plot styles.
+Other UI if useful, eg. Qt.

    *Here, the community input is possible and warmly welcome!*